Where Healing Begins

 Hello, my name is Colin and thank you for visiting my website.

-I am a compassionate, experienced Person-Centred Counsellor and Psychotherapist based in East Kilbride (near Glasgow).
-I work with adults and young people (aged 11–18), offering both in-person and online sessions.
+I am a compassionate, experienced Person-Centred Counsellor and Psychotherapist based in East Kilbride (near Glasgow), who works with adults and young people (aged 11–18), offering both in-person and online sessions.

-As an Accredited Member of the British Association for Counselling and Psychotherapy (BACP), I follow their code of ethics and good practice.
-I am also a qualified Clinical Supervisor for counsellors in practice and training.
+As an Accredited Member of the British Association for Counselling and Psychotherapy (BACP), I follow and adhere to their Code of Ethics and Good Practice.

-For many years I have supported a wide range of individuals in the community, and I offer warmth, kindness and empathy in every session.
+For many years I have supported a wide cross section of the community, and I offer warmth, kindness and empathy to all my clients.

 Talking with someone who will listen in a confidential, non-judgemental and compassionate way can help you make sense of what you’re experiencing and begin the first steps towards positive change.